Botulinum Toxin Injections

 How is the BOTOX® injection procedure performed?

+BOTOX® is injected with a fine needle into specific muscles, with only minor discomfort.
 The procedure takes only a few minutes and no anesthesia is required.
-BOTOX® is injected with a fine needle into specific muscles with only minor discomfort.
-It generally takes three to seven days to take full effect.
-It is best to avoid alcohol at least one week prior to treatment.
-Aspirin and anti-inflammatory medications should be stopped two weeks before treatment (if given permission by a physician) in order to reduce bruising.
+It generally takes three to seven days, but sometimes even as long as two weeks, to take full effect.
+It is best to avoid alcohol at least one week before treatment.
+Aspirin and anti-inflammatory medications should be stopped two weeks before treatment (if given permission by a physician) in order to reduce the risk of bruising.

 How long does a BOTOX® injection last?

 The effects of BOTOX® will last four to six months.
 As muscle action gradually returns, the lines and wrinkles begin to reappear and will need to be re-treated to maintain the effect.
 After repeated injections, the lines and wrinkles will often appear less severe because the muscles are being trained to relax.

 What are the side effects of BOTOX® injections?